-For too long, we’ve been bombarded with preachy customer experience (CX) articles telling us to “focus on the customers.”
+For too long, we’ve been bombarded with preachy customer experience (CX) articles telling us to “focus on the customer.”
 Another favorite is: “Pay attention to their emotions and listen.”

 Having started in the CRM industry many moons ago, I couldn’t agree more.
 And I’d like to think I’ve always had that mindset.
 But here’s the thing: when is it time to stop preaching and start doing?